AntonioNoack/RemsTsunamis/Report.md

 The main core is thanks to GLSL the same, so only loading, storing, and where the computation takes place differs.
 The Compute pipeline offers more advanced features, but they may not be needed in every scenario.

-## Future Optimizations

-Most engines write copy bathymetry and the other component (y/x for x/y-axis) of the momentum.
-Optimizing this would mean less bandwidth, and when the tested GPUs are indeed memory limited, this would improve performance further.
-These optimizations would not improve the results for the FP16 engines, as they already use this approach.